Medical Physics

 A physics major provides a wide range of career options.
 Many students pursue further studies in physics, other scientific disciplines, and various branches of engineering and medicine.
 Professional physicists work in universities and government laboratories seeking answers to fundamental questions about nature, in industry leading the development of new technologies, and in the medical sector performing clinical service and research.
 The analytical, problem-solving, and communications skills acquired by physics majors also lead to career opportunities in business and finance.

-The Physics BS specialization in Medical Physics requires a minimum of 41 credits in Physics including a specific Physics elective, 3 specific courses outside of Physics (9-11 credits), and 28 other credits of related coursework.
+The Physics BS specialization in Medical Physics requires a minimum of 41 credits in Physics including a specific Physics elective, 3 specific courses outside of Physics (10 credits), 15 credits of foundation coursework, and 13 other credits of related coursework for a total of 79 credits.
 Minimum grades of C are required for coursework counted toward the major.
-The coursework is listed below in three different categories: Physics Required Coursework, Required Electives for the Medical Physics specialization, and Related Coursework required for all Physics BS degrees.

 PHY 2048Physics with Calculus 13